cc-d/ieddit/README.md

 As of 10/21/2019, I can confirm the core site functionality still works perfectly in a js-disabled tor browser, and it's honestly been a little painful attempting to preserve it.
 A few things added recently like user/comment/post blocking will only work with javascript, but support for non-javascript browsers can be added easily if there is demand.

 Traffic logs are only stored for 1 day max on the prod server.
 No other logging information is stored on my end but functionality-related database records.

+All static files, JS/CSS/Thumbnails, are hosted locally.
+The only requests that are sent to external servers happen only during image/video expansion.

 ### Future